PaddlePaddle/Paddle/doc/design/v2_layer.md

+# Using tape to refactor current paddle.v2 configuration parsing

 ## What are the problems

 Paddle V2 API give a flexible way to configure neural network topology.
 The user can create a neural network topology layer by layer.
 We use the final layer to represent the neural network topology.